ghc-proposals/ghc-proposals/proposals/0000-structured-imports.rst

 Effect and Interactions
 -----------------------
-Package author will be have an option of conveniently setting up coherent namespaces for their entire packages (or their desired subsets), by potentially specifying the entire shared namespace structure in a single file.
+Package author will gain an option of conveniently setting up coherent namespaces for their entire packages (or their desired subsets), by potentially specifying the entire shared namespace structure in a single file.

 The natural divergences and ambiguities of things like ``T`` meaning ``Data.Text`` or ``Data.Text.Lazy``, ``Map`` meaning ``Data.Map`` or ``Data.Map.Strict`` -- all those will have a concise and effective way of being addressed by a policy that will become expressible.